aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/symbology-and-text/_index.md

 The selected symbology determines the supported data, capacity, structure, and available generation parameters.
 Text and binary payloads should be handled as separate scenarios because character encoding rules do not apply to arbitrary raw bytes.

-The complete source code for the examples in this article is available on GitHub:
+The runnable TestNG example for this article is available on GitHub:

-<a href="https://github.com/aspose-barcode/Aspose.BarCode-for-Java/blob/master/src/test/java/com/aspose/barcode/guide/generation/symbology_codetext/SetBarcodeSymbologyAndText.java" target="_blank">View SetBarcodeSymbologyAndText.java</a>
+<a href="https://github.com/aspose-barcode/Aspose.BarCode-for-Java/blob/master/src/test/java/com/aspose/barcode/guide/generation/symbology_codetext/SymbologyAndCodeTextExample.java" target="_blank">View SymbologyAndCodeTextExample.java</a>

 ## Select a barcode symbology